View Current

 Speak up

-(46) Individuals who consider that gifts, benefits and hospitality or conflict/s of interest within Melbourne Polytechnic may not have been declared or are not being appropriately managed should speak up and notify their manager, the Chief Executive, the Director Risk Information Security and Compliance, or the Executive Director People Culture and Corporate Services.
+(46) Individuals who consider that gifts, benefits and hospitality or conflict/s of interest within Melbourne Polytechnic may not have been declared or are not being appropriately managed should speak up and notify their manager, the Chief Executive, the Director Risk Information Security and Compliance, or the Executive Director Finance, Reporting, Assurance and Marketing.
 Individuals who believe they have observed corrupt conduct in their colleagues may also make a protected disclosure directly to the Independent Broad-based Anti-Corruption Commission (IBAC).

 (47) Melbourne Polytechnic will take decisive action, including possible disciplinary action, against individuals who discriminate against or victimise those who speak up in good faith.